ArcherBright123/eeleM/README.md

 ![2021_community_TIERLIST](https://github.com/user-attachments/assets/98bcda76-37e9-4e54-983a-07e1aa890805)
 The worse the character, the better they become.
 The Better the character, the worse they become.
 In Progress.
 Still a long way to go.
+Many More Buffs and Nerfs will be added to each character

 # Bowser changes: